-However, if the key was not generated with key recovery enabled, you cannot protect it under a different OCS.
-In such a case, you must generate a new key to be protected by a Remote OCS.
+If the key was not generated with key recovery enabled, you cannot protect it under a differ ent OCS.
+In this, you must generate a new key to be protected by a Remote OCS.

 5.8.3.4.
 Configuring the application